Siyabonga Thwala

-Siyabonga Thwala (born 8 September 1969) is a South African television and stage actor, television host, producer and businessman.
-He is most well known for his role of Mpiyakhe Zungu on Mzansi Magic's Isibaya.
+Siyabonga Thwala (born 8 September 1969) is a South African actor, businessman, television presenter, producer.
+He is best known for his role of Mpiyakhe Zungu on Mzansi Magic's Isibaya.
 Siyabonga Thwala has starred and appeared in a number of high profile television shows in South Africa winning multiple awards for his acting.

 He starred as newspaper publisher Vusi Zwane opposite Luthuli Dlamini on e.tv's Scandal! when the first went on air in 2005, a role that would earn him his first South African Film and Television Award.
 In 2007 he joined the cast of Generations as Paul Mashaba opposite Seputla Sebogodi.
-Siyabonga Thwala also portrayed the character of Busani Mojalefa on Muvhango and briefly returned to e.tv as DH Radebe on Rhythm City (TV series) opposite Jamie Bartlett.
-In 2018 he created and hosted a documentary series, Yobe (A Zulu word for "Forgive").
+Siyabonga Thwala also portrayed the character of Busani Mojalefa on Muvhango and briefly returned to e.tv as DH Radebe on Rhythm City opposite Jamie Bartlett.
+In 2018 he created and hosted a documentary series, Yobe (a Zulu word for "forgive").